 Adobe MAX 2017 was, once again, a very cool event for all Adobe users.
 New products, features, and updates were all over the place, but one teaser feature was killed!
 Adobe Cloak – content-aware fill for video.
 It enables removing unwanted things from a video by imagining what would appear if these unwanted things were removed.
 Check the video to see how it all works.
 If Adobe decides to implement it in future versions of After Effects I think it will change the game for many of us.

 5 mistakes in color grading and how to dodge them

 Color grading is my favorite aspect of post-production.
 It means that your project is coming to an end and that ‘playing’ with dials and knobs is an encouraged process.
 Grading is often overlooked and done in a hurry so the end product looks nothing like you had in mind when you started.
 Color grading is a tedious and long process and you can make lots of mistakes.
 TravelFeels did a great video on how to avoid those mistakes and make grading a joyful experience.

 World’s Most Advanced Video Editing Tutorial

-OK, the title is a little bit zelaous, but once you start watching you realize that this guy just made an epic editing tuorial!
-Taran Van Hemert is editor for Lynus Tech Tips and he did a use case scenario to reveal his editing workflow and secrets.
-A must watch, event though it is over 4 hours long.
+OK, the title is a little bit zealous, but once you start watching you realize that this guy just made an epic editing tutorial!
+Taran Van Hemert is an editor for Lynus Tech Tips and he did a use-case scenario to reveal his editing workflow and secrets.
+A must-watch, even though it is over 4 hours long.